 The Valley of Fires in Carrizozo, New Mexico is one of the youngest lava flows in the continental United States.
-Visit this park to explore the hardened lava fields!
+Visit this National Recreation Area to explore the hardened lava fields!

 Do you spend much time exploring Google Earth?